-&lt;sup>26 The apparent consumption of crude steel was 645 million tons, decreased 5.5% y-o-y in first eleven months, comparing with 7.1% growth in 2013 and 3.3% decline in 2014.
+26 The apparent consumption of crude steel was 645 million tons, decreased 5.5% y-o-y in first eleven months, comparing with 7.1% growth in 2013 and 3.3% decline in 2014.
 CISA member steel mills, suffered losses of 53.1 billion yuan (\$8.18 billion) in the first eleven months of 2015, accounting for 50.5% of all members.
 The total sales revenue stood at 2.67 trillion yuan, down 19.3% y-o-y.

-&lt;sup>27 Despite the claimed cuts, in March 2016, analysts warned that some 160 million tons of steelmaking capacity had come back online in Tangshan, a northeast industrial center in Hebei province.
+27 Despite the claimed cuts, in March 2016, analysts warned that some 160 million tons of steelmaking capacity had come back online in Tangshan, a northeast industrial center in Hebei province.
 But a Goldman Sachs & Co. report warned that China's steel demand will fall 2% in both 2017 and 2018 after rising by 1% in 2016, eventually contracting by as much as 20%, Bloomberg News said.
 Commerce spokesman Shen Danyang denied that China encourages steel exports, arguing that its output "primarily meets domestic demand" and that the government has raised export tariffs on "some products," the official English-language China Daily reported.
 But five days later, China's General Administration of Customs reported that steel exports in June 2016 had risen to their second-highest monthly level on record, according to Reuters.
 First-half steel output of 399.5 million tons edged down 1.1%, but June production of 69.5 million tons rose 1.7%, the National Bureau of Statistics (NBS) said.

-&lt;sup>28 Steel production capacity will be cut by 100 million to 150 million tons, China's State Council announced without specifying a time frame.
+28 Steel production capacity will be cut by 100 million to 150 million tons, China's State Council announced without specifying a time frame.
 That will translate into as many as 400,000 lost jobs, said Li Xinchuang, head of the China Coking Industry Planning and Research Institute, according to a report by the official Xinhua News Agency Monday.
 China will raise funds to help dismissed workers, Xinhua said.
 216

-&lt;sup>29 For example, Mexican steelmaker Altos Horns de Mexico has laid off 600 workers due to the weak market condition of the industry globally.
-The company operates the 5.2Mtpa Monclova integrated steel plant in Coahuila, Mexico, and it is one of the largest steelmakers in the country.
-In June 2015, the company had stated its plan to reduce its workforce by 20% in the wake of low prices.
-Source: AME with global steel production falling, to its lowest level in the last six years, in 2015.
+But before the capacity cutting, Chinese companies began series of discounts to lower the prices.
+According to data from China's General Administration of Customs (GAC), China's exports of steel products hit a new high of 112.4 million tons in 2015, up by 19.9% from 2014.
+The average export price was at \$559/t, down by 26% from the year before.
+That led to a global29 decline in the industry, with global steel production falling, to its lowest level in the last six years, in 2015.
 Cheap Chinese steel created big problems in the industry worldwide.
 Excess supply, particularly from China, has spurred governments across the globe to take steps to protect their home markets.
 Of the total 71 international steel trade disputes in 2015, 33 were related to Chinese steel exports.
 There were allegations of illegal subsidies as Chinese steel companies have debts of \$520bn, mainly held by Beijing-backed banks.